Jesus Birth; The True Story from God’s Word – Updated 12/8/19

 (Ceremonial laws completed after Mary purified, 7 days after giving birth to a boy mother is unclean; then she needs 33 days to be purified = 40 days.)

 *The Lord spoke to Moses, saying, “Speak to the people of

-When Jesus was presented at the temple, God’s promise to Simeon was completed; the Spirit guided Simeon to recognize the Messiah, who would bring salvation to believers.
+When Jesus was presented at the temple, God’s promise to Simeon was completed; the Holy Spirit guided Simeon to recognize Jesus, the Messiah, who would bring salvation to all believers.
 Jesus was also revealed to Anna, a faithful prophetess who thanked God for the child who would redeem Jerusalem.
-Though because Simeon and Anna were very old, their knowledge was not readily accepted by others; now a few more Jewish believers knew about the Messiah.
+Though because Simeon and Anna were very old, their knowledge was not readily accepted by others; now besides Mary, Joseph, John, when he was an inborn baby, and Elizabeth; a few shepherds maybe around 7; 2 more, Simeon and Anna knew about Jesus the Messiah.

 *So he came by the Spirit into the temple.
 And when the parents brought in the Child Jesus, to do for Him according to the custom of the law, he took Him up in his arms and blessed God and said: "Lord, now You are letting Your servant depart in peace, According to Your word; For my eyes have seen Your salvation Which You have prepared before the face of all peoples, Lk 2:27-31 NKJV+